elsheikhz1/Portfolio-Projects-/README.md

 At First I split Covid Data into two files ( Covid death and Covid Vaccination).
 Both were uploaded and are accessible on GitHub.

-We Explored the following using Covid Death excel file:
+I Explored the following using Covid Death excel file:

 - Total Cases vs Total Deaths
 - Total Cases vs Population